powsybl/powsybl-core/docs/user/frequent_errors/error_messages.md

-# Frequent error messages

-### No NetworkFactoryService providers found
+## No NetworkFactoryService providers found

 This most likely happened because you tried to read a file, but you didn't have any implementation of the interface used for reading those files.
 Use the implementation provided by PowSyBl / a third party, or write your own.